Introduction to Multi-Armed Bandits: Proof of Lemma for the general case

-Compared to the case of $K=2$ arms, we need to handle a time horizon that can be larger by a factor of $O(K)$.
-The crucial improvement is a more delicate version of the KL-divergence argument, which improves the right-hand side of \eqref{LB:eq:pf:predictions:2arms:KL} to $O(T\eps^2/K)$.
+Reusing the proof for $K=2$ arms only works for time horizon $T\leq c/\eps^2$, which yields the lower bound of $\Omega(\sqrt{T})$.
+Increasing $T$ by the factor of $K$ requires a more delicate version of the KL-divergence argument, which improves the right-hand side of \eqref{LB:eq:pf:predictions:2arms:KL} to $O(T\eps^2/K)$.

 For the sake of the analysis, we will consider an additional problem instance

 which we call the ``base instance".
 Let $\E_0[\cdot]$ be the expectation given this problem instance.
 Also, let $T_a$ be the total number of times arm $a$ is played.